praul/ffmpeg-vaapi-docker/README.md

 It is based on newest ubuntu:jammy for recent mesa support. **should** work with amd and intel gpu.
 Tested on amdgpu polaris with base system debian 9 and 5.15.21-xanmod1 kernel.

 This is a very simple docker image that watches a folder for files and tries to transcode them.
+I made this since I found no possibility of easy hw transcoding on my dated debian 9.
+Handbrake only supports recent ubuntu with full amd packages installed.
+Mesa versions on debian 9 are too old to support.

 1. Clone repo and enter folder
 2. Build the image: `docker build -t praul/ffmpeg .`